TiredAJ/TiredAJ/README.md

-3rd year Comp-sci student that loves to mess around with computers and coding.
+1st year Msc Comp-sci student that loves to mess around with computers and coding.
 I go by AJ & they/them.

 I primarily work in C#, but I do have some C++ projects.
 I'm currently learning Rust & relearning Lua and have interest in learning C properly and some Java.
 I also have an Arduino Uno, two Pi 3B+'s and a couple of cables :3